-M.A.R.
-THESIS IN CONTEXT AND MISSION CM 00080
+CM 00080 M.A.R.
+THESIS IN CONTEXT AND MISSION 3 hrs.

 Students in the Master of Arts in Religion degree program may choose to complete a master's thesis in the student's research area.
-The thesis will be 50 to 75 pages in length, and will be supervised by a professor in that discipline.
+The thesis will be 50 to 75 pages in length and will be supervised by a professor in that discipline.
 There will be an oral defense of the thesis when completed.

-STUDIES IN ISLAM AND ITS CULTURES CM 00070
+CM 00070 STUDIES IN ISLAM AND ITS CULTURES

 This course provides an introduction to the religion of Islam.
-It is designed for students with a general interest in the Islamic world, in religion, or in history.
+It is designed for students with a general interest in the Islamic world, its religion, and/or its history.
 (See CH 00070).